-Video Jump Measurement Required Required

-Distance Calculation COMPUTER COMPUTER

-Program Check YES YES

-Judges 3 1st Class 2 1st Class/ 1 2nd Class minimum

-Video Judges 1st Class 1 1st Class/ 1 2nd Class minimum

-Backup Timer Not Applicable e Not Appli icable

-Speed Control Required5 Required 5

-Homologation Dossier IWWF Elec ctronic Dossier IWWF Electronic Dossier

-Required Required
+Judges 3 Senior Judge 2 Senior and 1 National minimum Video Judges Senior Judge 1 Senior and 1 National minimun Backup Timer Not Applicable Not Applicable Speed Control Required5 Required 5 Homologation Desgion IWWF Electronic Dossier IWWF Electronic Dossier Homologation Dossier Required Required

-1 The Tournament Council of each of the three geographic Regions of the IWWF will set the standard to be used in that Region.

-All R or L class tournaments must meet or exceed the standards of the IWWF rule book.

-- 2 Two meter surveys are allowed for class L and lower.
+- \1 The Tournament Council of each of the three geographic Regions of the IWWF will set the standard to be used in that Region. - All R or L class tournaments must meet or exceed the standards of the IWWF rule book. - \2 Two meter surveys are allowed for class L and lower.
 A 3 meter survey or a 1 meter with laser range finder survey are the only acceptable methods for R tournaments.
-For a 1 meter survey, angle only spot checks from a second position are recommended. - 3 For a single centre line course to be used, the buoy support structure must be rigid.
+For a 1 meter survey, angle only spot checks from a second position are recommended. - \3 For a single centre line course to be used, the buoy support structure must be rigid.
 The buoy support structure is independent of the cable, but attached to it.
 The structure must guarantee that the line of the three buoys is perpendicular to the wire.
 The centre cable must be taut to assure a straight line.
-Please refer to additional material detailing this design in Diagram 8. - 4 No conflict of interest allowed for Cash Prize tournaments.
+Please refer to additional material detailing this design in Diagram 8. - \4 No conflict of interest allowed for Cash Prize and R tournaments.
 For L and R no conflict of interest is allowed unless it is not possible to run the tournament according to the rules. (i.e. no properly qualified official available without a conflict of interest)